AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 - The racetrack border will be constructed from air ducts of about 33 cm in diameter, making sure that it is perceivable to exteroceptive sensors.

-- The racetrack will be at least 3 car widths (90 cm) wide throughout to allow safe vehicle traversal, while giving an opportunity to optimize the racelines.
+- The racetrack will be at least 3 car widths (90 cm) wide throughout to allow safe vehicle traversal, while giving an opportunity to optimize the raceline.

 #### 1.4.3.
 Design and Features